gormanate/gormanate.github.io/projects.md

 Here are a couple of projects I have worked on.
 I am proud of most of them.

 ### Twitter Bots ###
-These are some twitter bots I have made.
-Currently, these are both down.
-I have a plan to bring them back to life in the near future.

 * [Wise Wrestlers](https://twitter.com/wisewrestlers) - Falsely attributes inspirational quotes to professional wrestlers.
 * [Antique Appraisals](https://twitter.com/RoadshowAnswers) - Lots of people post to the Antiques Roadshow Facebook Page, asking for people to weigh in on how much one of their antiques are, and what those items might be.
-This bot generated a random description and made up a cost for the item.
+This bot generated a random description and made up a cost for the item. - This bot is not in service at the moment.

 ### Video Games ###
 I have made two little video games.